FalsePhilosopher/PS4-Linux/README.md

 2 Scan for a partition labeled psxitarch and extract the OS to it.
 3 Format an external drive for PS4 Linux and extract the OS/bootloader to it.
 4 Download an OS from a github release
-5 Download an OS from a github release, format an external drive for PS4 Linux and extract OS/bootloader to it.
+5 Download an OS from mega.nz
+6 Download an OS from mediafire

 To start you need to have bzImage, initramfs.cpio.gz, and the ps4 distro to the same folder then.
 1. Open a terminal